AdaCore/spark2014/docs/lrm/source/packages.rst

 Refined_Depends Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~

-A subprogram declared in the visible part of a package may have a Refined_Depends
+A subprogram declared in the specification of a package may have a Refined_Depends
 aspect applied to its body or body stub.
 A Refined_Depends aspect of a
 subprogram defines a *refinement* of the Depends aspect of the subprogram; that
 is, the Refined_Depends aspect repeats the Depends aspect of the subprogram